 A second picture after seeing it move again.

-This was our first pika this year as we haven’t spent much time in areas where they are present in 2021 and they are not easy to spot.
 A non zoomed in photo, the pika is still in the same spot as in the two photos immediately above.

 Spotting this patch of ghost pipe emerging from the forest floor was another highlight on the return hike.
 The hike is reportedly 7.3 miles with a little over 2000′ of elevation gain but Heather’s GPS put us at 7.8 miles and mine registered 8.3 miles.
 (If you’ve read other posts you know that Heather’s unit used to almost always show the higher mileage but lately mine has been.)
 Whatever the actual mileage it was a good hike through a very nice forest which sadly, barring a last minute successful change, may not be possible in the future.